Shakur Juiston, Tervell Beck, Chiekh Mbacke Diong, Amauri Hardy, Anthony Smith and Brandon McCoy are the latest to sign with UNLV men's basketball.

-Menzies' 2015-16 Aggies were a young squad with only two starters returning and no senior on the squad, but found a way to another 20-win season and their conference mark tied for the sixth-best in the history of the league and equaled the 2014-15 team with the best conference record in school history.
+Menzies’ 2015-16 Aggies were a young squad with only two starters returning and no senior on the team, but found a way to another 20-win season and their conference mark tied for the sixth-best in the history of the league and equaled the 2014-15 team with the best conference record in school history.

 His team posted a nine-game win streak during the season (matching the 14th-longest in school history) and also had a 12-game win streak against WAC opponents.

 Siakam was the unanimous choice for WAC Player of the Year and joined Ian Baker as first team All-WAC.
 The duo was also named to the WAC All-Defensive Team and to the WAC All-Tournament Team.

 Siakam, who became the school’s seventh All-American, was also selected all-district by the NABC and the USBWA after leading the WAC in scoring (20.3 ppg), rebounding (11.6 rpg) and blocked shots (2.24 bpg).
 He scored the second-most points in a season in school history (690) and had the third-most rebounds in Aggie history (396).
 Siakam was also selected the WAC Player of the Week an unprecedented five times.

 Baker, a junior and the upperclassman on the team, moved into seventh on all three career lists for 3-point field goals, hitting 137-of-337 for a 40.7 percentage.